ietf-teep/architecture/draft-ietf-teep-architecture.md

     The TAM performs its management of TA's through  an interaction with a Device's TEEP Broker.
 As shown in
-    #notionalarch, the TAM cannot directly contact a Device, but must
-    wait for a the TEEP Broker or a Client Application to contact the TAM requesting a particular service.
+    {{notionalarch}}, the TAM cannot directly contact a Device, but must wait for a the TEEP Broker or a Client Application to contact the TAM requesting a particular service.
 This architecture is intentional in order to accommodate network and application firewalls